pjakiela/ECON523/exercises/E3-DD1.md

 putexcel A4="After Handwashing", bold
 ```

+At this point, it is worth opening your Excel file to make sure that you are writing to it successfully.  **Be sure to close the file after you look at it**; Stata won't write over an open Excel file.

-Now we can add the mean of the variable `Rate1` for the years prior to the introduction of handwashing.
+Now that we know that the `putexcel` command is working, we can add the mean of the variable `Rate1` for the years prior to the introduction of handwashing.
 Remember that you can always use the `return list` command after a command like `summarize` to see what statistics the summarize command stored in Stata's short-term memory as locals.
 Any of these statistics can be exported to Excel.
+We're going to put the mean maternal mortality rate in Division 1 prior to the handwashing intervention in cell B2:  the **Treatment** column, in the **Before Handwashing** row.

 ```
 sum Rate1 if post==0
 return list
-putexcel B2=`r(mean)', nformat(#.##)
+putexcel B2=`r(mean)', hcenter nformat(#.##)
 ```

 Notice that the local macro being exported to Excel appears in single quotes.
+If you are writing **a number** to Excel using the `putexcel` command, it does not need to appear in quotes.
+We are using single quotes here because we are writing a local macro representing a number to Excel.
 The `nformat()` option tells Stata how many digits to export.
+The `hcenter` option tells Excel to center the number within the column.

 We can calculate the standard error of the mean by taking the standard deviation (reported by the `sum` command) and dividing it by the square root of the number of
 observartions (also reported by the `sum` command).
 What is the standard error of the mean postpartum mortality rate in the doctors' wing prior to Semmelweis' handwashing